Tell Model Where to Look: Mitigating Hallucinations in MLLMs by Vision-Guided Attention: Introduction

 Previous studies~\cite{PAI,VAF,CLVS,TARAC} have underscored the essential role of visual attention in MLLMs and shown that strengthening visual attention can substantially mitigate hallucination.
 However, these approaches depend on the inherent quality of visual attention itself, which is fundamentally limited in its ability to accurately localize critical visual regions~\cite{opera,VAR}, ultimately resulting in suboptimal performance.
 While employing external tools~\cite{MARINE} or performing additional forward passes~\cite{AdaptVis} is feasible, these approaches introduce extra computational overhead and reduce practical usability.
 Furthermore, because they rely on optimization based on attention distributions, they are incompatible with FlashAttention~\cite{Flashattention}, which does not expose explicit attention weights, thereby restricting their applicability.
 Consequently, optimizing visual attention remains a significant challenge.

-To our surprise, we found that the model can accurately extract semantic features from visual tokens, enabling token-level visual grounding.
-Based on this observation, we propose Vision-Guided Attention (VGA), a novel strategy for directing visual attention by leveraging the semantic features of visual tokens to identify the most informative ones and allocate greater attention to them. \Cref{fig:diagram} illustrates the overall framework of VGA.
-More importantly, VGA does not require computing attention weights for individual tokens, making it fully compatible with Flash Attention.
+To our surprise, we found that the model can accurately extract semantic features from visual tokens and instantiate them as conditional probabilities within the visual logits.
+This probability distribution over the image enables token-level visual grounding.
+We term this mechanism Visual Semantic Confidence (VSC).
+Based on this observation, we propose Vision-Guided Attention (VGA), a novel strategy illustrated in \Cref{fig:diagram} that leverages VSC-derived grounding to identify the most informative visual tokens and direct greater attention toward them.
+More importantly, VGA does not require computing attention weights for individual tokens, making it fully compatible with FlashAttention.

-In short, the our main contributions are: \begin{itemize} \item We introduce Visual Semantic Confidence (VSC), which leverages the semantic features of visual tokens to achieve precise visual grounding. \item We propose Vision-Guided Attention (VGA), which uses the visual grounding produced by VSC to guide visual attention, enabling the MLLM to focus on the most relevant visual tokens. \item VGA is compatible with Flash Attention, and each token requires only a single forward pass, adding just 4.36\% inference latency (measured on LLaVA‑7B). \item Extensive experiments across diverse benchmarks and multiple MLLMs verify the effectiveness and generalization capability of VGA.
-Further analysis shows that VSC provides accurate visual grounding; moreover, by leveraging this grounding to guide visual attention, VGA effectively mitigates hallucinations in MLLMs.
+In short, our main contributions are: \begin{itemize} \item We introduce Visual Semantic Confidence (VSC), which leverages the semantic features of visual tokens to achieve precise visual grounding. \item We propose Vision-Guided Attention (VGA), a training-free and FlashAttention-compatible method that uses the visual grounding produced by VSC to guide visual attention, enabling the MLLM to focus on the most relevant visual tokens. \item Experiments and analyses demonstrate that VSC provides accurate visual grounding and that VGA effectively mitigates hallucinations in MLLMs.

 \end{itemize}